 A bill to amend the Wilderness Act to allow local Federal officials to determine the manner in which nonmotorized uses may be permitted in wilderness areas, and for other purposes.

 The bill’s titles are written by its sponsor.

 Length: 8 pages

-This bill was introduced on May 17, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 17, 2018, in a previous session of Congress, but it did not receive a vote.

 Jul 13, 2016

 This activity took place on a related bill, S. 3205 (114th).

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.